Spencerley/tech257_python/git/README.md

     - Create a specific git folder
     - Don’t nest repos
     - Try to keep an organised easy to navigate file system
-- Github:
+- GitHub:
     - Dropbox for GitHub
     - clone down a project from git
-    - git push to push it to github
+    - git push to push it to GitHub
-    - git pull to get latest changes from github
+    - git pull to get latest changes from GitHub